Lee Hall (playwright): Early life

 and Trevor Fox.
-The latter actor later appeared in both Billy Elliot and The Pitmen Painters.
+Walmsley later appeared in two of Hall’s works, Billy Elliot and The Pitmen Painters.

-Hall attended Fitzwilliam College, Cambridge, where he studied English literature and was taught by poet Paul Muldoon.
+Hall went up to Fitzwilliam College, Cambridge, where he read English literature and was taught by poet Paul Muldoon.

-After leaving Cambridge, he first worked as a youth theatre fundraiser in Newcastle and at the Gate Theatre in London.
+After leaving Cambridge, he worked as a youth theatre fundraiser in Newcastle and at the Gate Theatre in London.
 In 1997, his playwriting career was launched with the broadcast of his radio play, Spoonface Steinberg, on BBC Radio 4.

 Career

 Hall's most commercially successful work is Billy Elliot, the story of a North Eastern English boy who, in the face of opposition from his family and community, aspires to be a ballet dancer.
 The inspiration for the screenplay was drawn, in part, from the A. J. Cronin novel The Stars Look Down, which is also set in an English coal mining community during a strike, and similarly tells the story of a miner's son who goes against the grain.
 The character Billy was also partly inspired by the renowned baritone Sir Thomas Allen who came from a similar background, having been born in the North East's County Durham.
 Initially a 2000 film directed by Stephen Daldry, for which Hall wrote the screenplay, and for which he received an Academy Award nomination, Billy Elliot was later turned into a stage musical, with music by Elton John and lyrics by Hall.
 It enjoyed a long run in the West End and opened on Broadway in 2008.
 It won Hall the 2009 Tony Award for Best Book of a Musical.

 Also successful was Spoonface Steinberg, the tale of a young autistic Jewish girl who is dying of cancer.
 The last in a quartet of radio plays entitled God's Country, the monologue aroused an unprecedented listener response when it was broadcast in 1997 on BBC Radio.
 It was subsequently voted one of the ten best radio dramas of all time by readers of the magazine Radio Times.
 Spoonface Steinberg was adapted as a television play and into a one woman show starring 42-year-old actress Kathryn Hunter.
 The play opened in 1999 and later transferred to the West End.

 Hall had more limited success with his comedy Cooking with Elvis, the protagonist of which is an Elvis Presley impersonator who has been paralyzed in a car crash.
 It was originally a 1995 radio play but it became a stage play in 1999.
 Hall's fondness for moving from one medium to another can also be seen in his work I Luv You Jimmy Spud, which began as a 1995 radio play and was later adapted by Hall into a stage play and a film, Gabriel and Me, starring Billy Connolly and Iain Glen.

 He has also translated plays by Carlo Goldoni, Bertolt Brecht and Herman Heijermans and co-written the screenplays for adaptations of Jane Austen's Pride & Prejudice and Kenneth Grahame's The Wind in the Willows.